hammy275/immersive-mc/README.md

 ## NOTE

 **ImmersiveMC is needed on both the server and the client!
-ImmersiveMC is *NOT* a client-side mod!**
+ImmersiveMC is *NOT* a client-side only mod!**

 ## Need Help?